 Huffman v.
 Hospital - The decedent in this wrongful death matter was 65 years old when he presented to Gaston Memorial Hospital’s Emergency Department in January of 2006 complaining of difficulty breathing and disorientation.
-The patient’s medical history included morbid obesity (over 560 lbs.), chronic respiratory acidosis, obstructive sleep apnea, hyperkalemia, congestive heart failure, chronic atrial fibrillation and possible renal failure.
+The patient’s medical history included morbid obesity (more than 560 pounds), chronic respiratory acidosis, obstructive sleep apnea, hyperkalemia, congestive heart failure, chronic atrial fibrillation and possible renal failure.
 After admission to post-ICU, the patient was administered medications that made him incontinent of bowel.
 At one point, a primary care nurse requested assistance with cleaning the patient, and several personnel responded.
 The head of the bed was lowered to a flat position in order to reposition the patient from side to side for cleaning.
 The patient became agitated, complained of shortness of breath and asked to be positioned with his head back up.
 Shortly after completing the cleaning process, it was realized that another cleaning would be necessary.
-During the second cleaning, the patient complained again of shortness of breath then became unresponsive and stopped breathing, whereupon a Code Blue was called.
+During the second cleaning, the patient complained again of shortness of breath then became unresponsive and stopped breathing, whereupon a "code blue" was called.

 Unfortunately, the patient never responded to resuscitation efforts and was pronounced dead approximately 20 minutes later.
-At trial, the Estate alleged that the nursing staff acted negligently by laying Mr. Huffman flat in order to clean him, and in failing to notify a physician of the patient’s respiratory difficulties before undertaking the second cleaning process.
+At trial, the estate alleged that the nursing staff acted negligently by laying Mr. Huffman flat in order to clean him, and in failing to notify a physician of the patient’s respiratory difficulties before undertaking the second cleaning process.
 At trial in January of 2010, the jury returned a no negligence verdict in favor of the hospital.

 Estate of Lowman v.
-Hospital. - The decedent was involved in a one-car accident on Interstate 40 near Valdese, North Carolina on Monday, February 28, 2011.
+Hospital - The decedent was involved in a one-car accident on Interstate 40 near Valdese, North Carolina, on Monday, February 28, 2011.
 The decedent’s son was present in the vehicle at the time of the accident.
 The vehicle flipped over and, according to the decedent’s son, his mother was suspended upside down by her seatbelt for some period of time while unconscious.
-The decedent was taken by ambulance to a small community Hospital where she was evaluated, treated and released.
-Four days later, on Friday, March 4, 2011, the decedent was brought to our client Hospital by her husband complaining of lower abdominal pain and low back pain.
+The decedent was taken by ambulance to a small community hospital where she was evaluated, treated and released.
+Four days later, on Friday, March 4, 2011, the decedent was brought to our client hospital by her husband complaining of lower abdominal pain and low back pain.

-The vital signs were within normal limits, but the patient complained of pain at a “10” on the pain scale, and was noted to be crying while holding her abdomen.
-Lab work revealed evidence of a urinary tract infection, which was the ultimate diagnosis in the Emergency Department prior to the patient’s discharge.
+The vital signs were within normal limits, but the patient complained of pain at a “10” on the pain scale and was noted to be crying while holding her abdomen.
+Lab work revealed evidence of a urinary tract infection, which was the ultimate diagnosis in the emergency department prior to the patient’s discharge.
 Approximately nine hours later, the decedent was observed by her family getting out of bed, presumably to go the bathroom.
 She collapsed in her bedroom and her husband, a trained paramedic, began CPR.
-The decedent hemorrhaged profusely and was pronounced dead shortly after returning to the Emergency Department by ambulance.
+The decedent hemorrhaged profusely and was pronounced dead shortly after returning to the emergency department by ambulance.

 Mullen v.
-Hospital – On October 2, 2009, this 81 year old female arrived via EMS at Defendant Hospital complaining of chest tightness, pain in the back of her arms and under her shoulder blades.
+Hospital – On October 2, 2009, an 81-year-old female arrived via EMS at defendant hospital complaining of chest tightness, pain in the back of her arms and under her shoulder blades.
 The pain came about acutely while the patient was at the grocery store.
 She was admitted with a presumptive diagnosis of acute coronary syndrome.
 On October 5, the patient underwent a thallium stress test.
 The patient alleged that she was not transferred properly, and that her complaints of pain were ignored.
 The thallium test was negative, and the patient was about to be discharged when she expressed complaints of lower extremity weakness.
 She was subsequently diagnosed with spinal cord compression and permanent paraplegia.
 The lawsuit alleged that the compromised condition of the patient’s spinal column was not recognized, and that the process of improperly transferring the patient for the stress test resulted in permanent paralysis.
 The case was tried in May and June of 2014, and a defense verdict was rendered by the jury after only 45 minutes of deliberation.

 Brown v.
 Hospital – This matter involved a sexual battery by a respiratory therapist on a severely brain injured and debilitated patient.
 The incident was witnessed and immediately reported by a nurse who walked in unexpectedly.
-The therapist was reported by another patient two days earlier as having touched her inappropriately, but investigation into the complaint determined that the patient’s account was unreliable, and the therapist had no history of misconduct at the Defendant Hospital or in prior employment.
-Plaintiff alleged that the Defendant Hospital knew or should have known that the therapist might sexually assault a patient based upon the prior complaint, and should have taken more definitive measures to ensure that he was supervised.
+The therapist was reported by another patient two days earlier as having touched her inappropriately, but investigation into the complaint determined that the patient’s account was unreliable, and the therapist had no history of misconduct at the defendant hospital or in prior employment.
+Plaintiff alleged that the defendant hospital knew or should have known that the therapist might sexually assault a patient based upon the prior complaint, and should have taken more definitive measures to ensure that he was supervised.
 Plaintiff sought compensatory and punitive damages.
-Case tried to a jury, who rendered a defense verdict for the Hospital.
+Case tried to a jury, who rendered a defense verdict for the hospital.

 Usher v.
-Hospital - Plaintiff was a 40-year who was paralyzed in a single car accident.
+Hospital - Plaintiff was a 40-year-old who was paralyzed in a single car accident.
 He alleged the intensive care nurses’ failure to reposition him resulted in a deep tissue injury and osteomyelitis.
-The injury had not healed at the time of trial – four (4) years after the hospitalization.
+The injury had not healed at the time of trial – four years after the hospitalization.
 Plaintiff had incurred almost $700,000 in medical expenses and alleged damages for pain and suffering.
 Plaintiff’s counsel asked the jury to award their client $3 million.
 The jury returned a verdict of no negligence after two weeks of trial.